mrcavalcanti/mosaicoo/docs/sources/enterprise/enhanced_ldap.md

 sync_cron = "0 1 * * *" # This is default value (At 1 am every day)
 # This cron expression format uses 5 space-separated fields, for example
 # sync_cron = "*/10 * * * *"
-# This will run the LDAP Synchronization every 10th minute, which is also the minimal interval between the Grafana sync times i.e. you cannot set it for every 9th minute
+# This will run the LDAP Synchronization every 10th minute, which is also the minimal interval between the Mosaicoo sync times i.e. you cannot set it for every 9th minute

 # You can also disable active LDAP synchronization
 active_sync_enabled = true # enabled by default
 ```

-Single bind configuration (as in the [Single bind example]({{< relref "../auth/ldap.md#single-bind-example" >}})) is not supported with active LDAP synchronization because Grafana needs user information to perform LDAP searches.
+Single bind configuration (as in the [Single bind example]({{< relref "../auth/ldap.md#single-bind-example" >}})) is not supported with active LDAP synchronization because Mosaicoo needs user information to perform LDAP searches.